 Approval: College President

-Responsibility: Vice Presidents for Academic and Student Affairs
+Responsibility: Vice President for Academic Affairs and Vice President for Student Affairs

 Prior Versions: Yes